codedevotional/articles/naming.md

 - Puppy: Dog by bmijnlieff from the Noun Project
 - Cat: Cat by Nabilauzwa from the Noun Project
 - Hamster: Hamster by Nagy Máté from the Noun Project
-- Family w/ dog: Family by b farias from the Noun Project
+- Family with dog: Family by b farias from the Noun Project
 - Heart: Love by Aulia from the Noun Project
 - Lungs: Lungs by Olena Panasovska from the Noun Project
 - Ladder with three rungs: Ladder by businessicons13 from the Noun Project